 Inkjet printers are typically priced between $50–$200, although professional models can come in closer to $1,000.
 Inkjet printers come in a variety of sizes, including portable options for on-the-go operations.

 Consider using a slightly higher-priced thermal printer if you print large volumes of postage for your business as you must keep in mind the ongoing price of ink.

 If you don’t know where to start with choosing a printer for your business, you can check out our article on the best barcode label printers.

 To print labels with a thermal printer, you will need to adjust your printer settings.
 First, see to it that your paper size is correct and matches your label sheets.
-Then, you will have to set your margins to zero and will want to play with the scaling.
+Then, you will have to set your margins to zero and play with the scaling.
 Adjust your label so that it is just on the edge of the paper, leaving little space.
 From there, print a test sheet to ensure alignment, and you are good to go!